msurdi/frontend-dependencies/README.md

 # frontend-dependencies

-Comfortable manage frontendDependencies in the `package.json`:
+Easily manage your frontend dependencies in `package.json`:
-Install node modules and copie desired files to each directory.
+Install node modules and copy desired files to each directory.

 NOTE: There is a breaking change from Version `0.4.0` to `0.5.0`.
 Be sure to update your projects to the new syntax!